pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **6:00 AM - 7:00 AM: Vision Alignment**
 - Review your Legacy Manifesto (Volume I, Chapter 1)
 - Write down your 30-day, 90-day, and 365-day goals
-- Create your "Why" statementâ€”the emotional driver that will sustain you through challenges
+- Create your "Why" statement—the emotional driver that will sustain you through challenges
 - Document your success metrics: What does "winning" look like in 30 days?

 **7:00 AM - 8:00 AM: Legal Foundation**